 Ronald Brooks, PhD

-Ronald A. Brooks, PhD, For over 20 years, I have been involved in social behavioral HIV-related research and in providing training and technical assistance to community-based organizations (CBO) involved in HIV prevention and treatment.
-I received my training in HIV-related research as part of a two-year postdoctoral training fellowship at UCLA’s School of Public Health in the Department of Epidemiology under the mentorship of Dr. Roger Detels.
-The focus of my research is on the development, implementation and evaluation of HIV prevention and treatment interventions for Latino and African-American men who have sex with men.
-My current research addresses the challenges with implementing the latest biomedical prevention strategy, Pre-Exposure Prophylaxis (PrEP), among racial/ethnic minority gay and bisexual men.
-With funding from National Institute of Mental Health, I am examining internalized, perceived and enacted PrEP stigma experienced by Black and Latino MSM PrEP users in Los Angeles.
-Another focus of my research is on the use of social media and technology in the identification, engagement and retention of HIV-positive racial/ethnic minority MSM in HIV medical care.
-I am Co-PI of a study examining the use of social media with Latino MSM for HIV testing and linkage to medical care.
-I am also the PI of the UCLA Social Media Evaluation and Technical Assistance Center funded by the Health Resources and Services Administration.
+Ronald A. Brooks, PhD, has been involved for over 20 years in social behavioral HIV-related research and in providing training and technical assistance to community-based organizations (CBO) involved in HIV prevention and treatment.
+Dr. Brooks received his training in HIV-related research as part of a two-year postdoctoral training fellowship at UCLA’s School of Public Health in the Department of Epidemiology under the mentorship of Dr. Roger Detels.
+The focus of his research is on the development, implementation and evaluation of HIV prevention and treatment interventions for Latino and African-American men who have sex with men.
+His current research addresses the challenges with implementing the latest biomedical prevention strategy, Pre-Exposure Prophylaxis (PrEP), among racial/ethnic minority gay and bisexual men.
+With funding from National Institute of Mental Health, he is examining internalized, perceived and enacted PrEP stigma experienced by Black and Latino MSM PrEP users in Los Angeles.
+Another focus of his research is on the use of social media and technology in the identification, engagement and retention of HIV-positive racial/ethnic minority MSM in HIV medical care.
+Dr. Brooks is the Co-PI of a study examining the use of social media with Latino MSM for HIV testing and linkage to medical care.
+Dr. Brooks is also the PI of the UCLA Social Media Evaluation and Technical Assistance Center funded by the Health Resources and Services Administration.
 The Center is conducting a multi-site evaluation of 10 demonstration sites across the country that are using social media and technology to engage and retain HIV-positive youth and young adults in medical care.